omarsayah0/AI_ORBITCV/README.md

 | `src/print.cpp` | Prints the available keyboard controls in the terminal. |
 | `input/image.jpeg` | Required input image file loaded by the application. |

-> Note: The uploaded files were provided individually, but the Makefile expects the source files to be inside `src/` and the header file to be inside `includes/`.

 ---

 ## Requirements